U.S. Army handing out free ice, water, MREs in Port Arthur - Port Arthur News

 U.S. Army handing out free ice, water, MREs in Port Arthur

-The United States Army is at Barbara Jacket Park in Port Arthur giving out free bags of ice, cases of water and MREs (Meals Ready to East) to local residents struggling in the aftermath of Hurricane Laura.
+The United States Army was at Barbara Jacket Park in Port Arthur giving out free bags of ice, cases of water and MREs (Meals Ready to Eat) to local residents struggling in the aftermath of Hurricane Laura.

-Cars lined up around Gilman’s Circle shared different stories of need.
+Cars lined up around Gilham Circle shared different stories of need.

 Sierra Findley said she was mainly there for the water.

 “There are a couple other places giving out bags of ice, but it’s really the water we need,” she said.
-“It’s hot outside, we are under a heat advisory and water sells fast so this is a blessing.”
+“It’s hot outside, we are under a heat advisory and water sells fast, so this is a blessing.”

 Olga Reasons, a Groves native, shared a similar sentiment.

-“I got water, but didn’t need the ice or MRE’s,” she said.
+“I got water, but didn’t need the ice or MREs,” she said.
 “I work for a non-profit that helps many people.
 Many elderly shut-ins that can’t come to the distributions.
-Water was an item that was needed so I got it for them.
+Water was an item that was needed, so I got it for them.
 The ice couldn’t be kept cold due to no electricity.”

 One Port Arthur resident, who didn’t wish to give her name, walked up for service.